SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/08-Homework.md

 [/code-editor]
 [task-description]
 ## Description
 A Poke Mon is a special type of pokemon which likes to Poke others.
-But at the end of the day, the Poke Mon wants to keeps **statistics**, about how many pokes it has managed to make.
+But at the end of the day, the Poke Mon wants to keep **statistics** on how many pokes it has managed to do.

 The Poke Mon pokes his target, and then proceeds to poke another target.
 The **distance between his targets reduces his poke power**.